Veda Louise Reed

-Veda Louise Reed (born January 5, 1934) is an American artist.
+Veda Louise Reed (January 5, 1934 – June 3, 2025) was an American artist.

 Background

 Reed was born in Granite, Oklahoma, United States.
 In 1951, Reed moved in with her aunt, Joyce Ottum, a fashion illustrator, in Salt Lake City, Utah.
 While there, Reed began taking art classes.
 She moved again in 1952 to live with her father in Memphis, Tennessee.
 She attended the Memphis Academy of Art (renamed the Memphis College of Art) for fashion design, however she switched to painting.

+Reed died on June 3, 2025, at the age of 91.

 Career

-Her first painting was reviewed by Guy Northrop, an art critic from the Memphis Commercial Appeal.
-In 1956, Reed received her BFA and first prize for fabric design in the Young Americans and Young Scandinavians award, which was sponsored by the Museum of Contemporary Crafts.
+Reed's first painting was reviewed by Guy Northrop, an art critic from the Memphis Commercial Appeal.
+In 1956, she received her BFA and first prize for fabric design in the Young Americans and Young Scandinavians award, which was sponsored by the Museum of Contemporary Crafts.
 Additionally, in 1956, she was appointed registrar by the Memphis Academy of Art and she sold her first painting to Julie Isenberg.

-Reed presented her first solo exhibition, entitled “The Book Shelf” in Memphis.
-From 1957-63, she exhibited four different solo exhibitions in the Morris Gallery in New York.
+Reed presented her first solo exhibition, entitled "The Book Shelf" in Memphis.
+From 1957 to 1963, she exhibited four different solo exhibitions in the Morris Gallery in New York.
 Her work was reviewed by both Dore Ashton in the New York Times and Sidney Tillim in Arts magazine.
 In 1958, she received the Memphis Academy of Art Fellowship and later, in 1959, she received an Honorable Mention from the Delta Annual in Little Rock, Arkansas.
 In 1960, Reed earned first prize in the Designer Craftsmen USA award from the Museum of Contemporary Crafts and she began her study of landscapes in England.

 In 1961, Reed returned from her European travels and began teaching part-time at her alma mater.
 She also received an honorable mention for her entry in the Painting of the Year Exhibition in Atlanta, Georgia.
 By 1962, Reed's position at the Memphis Academy of Art became full-time and she worked there until 1995 when she retired as a senior faculty member.
 In that time, Reed taught many different art forms including painting, drawing, lettering, perspective drawing, design, fabric design, still life, and landscape painting.